Blog

 • Lender fees

 The lender fees cover the costs for the processing of your application and the appraisal of your property.
 You’ll receive a copy of the appraisal when it comes in, and the purpose of the appraisal is to validate the value of your home.
 The processing costs go to cover the cost of evaluating your loan application and covers items like your credit report, verification of employment and taxes, fraud reports, staffing, among many other things.
-On a conventional loan our fees are $1935, broken down by $995 processing, $845 underwriting, $95 application.
-The credit report is $53 per person (and thus $106 for two people).
-An appraisal is additional and is $575-$875.
+On a conventional loan our fees are $1985, broken down by $995 processing, $895 underwriting, $95 application.
+The flood certification fee is $17 (to check if the property is in a special hazardous flood area).
+The credit report is $51.41 or $99.64 for a joint credit report.
+An appraisal is additional and is typically $575-$625 but can be as high as $775-$900.

 • Title Attorney Costs